-Telstra protects all third country transfers of Personal Data, undertaken by Telstra personnel or affiliates, in accordance with our suite of information security standards.
+Telstra protects all third country transfers of Personal Data, undertaken by Telstra personnel or affiliates as detailed in this document, in accordance with our suite of information security standards.
 These standards define a number of baseline controls, which are implemented at appropriate risk based levels to protect the confidentiality, integrity and availability of both Telstra core and customer specific data.
 The controls and practices detailed in the standards align to industry practices and standards, such as ISO/IEC 27001:2013, ISO 31000:2009, NIST and PCI DSS.
 Telstra can provide details of our current certifications upon request from customers.